 In celebration of Mother Earth, we danced, we drummed, we smudged, we prayed, we sang.
 Blessed be!

-Neighborhood Church’s festive Easter service at 10:00 a.m. on March 31 will be in the church sanctuary.
-Poet John Gardiner, Musician James Grey and Pastor B. J. Beu will guide us to embrace the grief of Jesus’ death, to bring our doubts and our fears, and then experience the power of the resurrection.
+Neighborhood Church’s festive Easter service at 10:00 a.m. will be in the church sanctuary.
+Poet John Gardiner, Musician James Grey and Pastor B. J. Beu guided us to embrace the grief of Jesus’ death, to bring our doubts and our fears, and then experience the power of the resurrection.
 Come and feel the power of this message of hope in the midst of despair.
 Come and sing your praise.
 Come and find the joy of being called by the living God.

 Reflect and rejoice as dancers and handbells call us to new life as we celebrate the joy of resurrection hope.
 Handbell music directed by Jennifer Baker, choral music led by Pam Wicks, and familiar Easter songs for all will enliven the festivities.
 Following worship, refreshments will be served across the courtyard in Bridge Hall and children are invited to join in the annual Easter Egg hunt on the Montessori playground.

 The Passion of Jesus in Drama and Story

 Featuring John Gardiner, B. J. Beu & Mary Scifres